dbc60/dbc60.github.io/_drafts/real-time-linux.md

 ---
 layout: post
 title: Real Time Linux
-excerpt: ... learn to build and run real-time applications.
+excerpt: My goal is to learn how to install a real-time Linux kernel...
 ---

-My goal here is to learn how to install a real-time linux kernel and use it to build and run real-time applications.
+My goal is to learn how to install a real-time Linux kernel and use it to build and run real-time applications.

 ## Getting Started
 I'm starting out by running CentOS 7 on a VirtualBox VM.
 I used the minimal install to keep things as clean and simple as possible.
 One of the first things I did was to update the kernel via ```yum -y update kernel```.
 After rebooting, the kernel version is:

     > uname -r
     3.10.0-229.el7.x86_64